How to Choose the Right Yarn for Your Knitting Project

 2. Fiber Types: The Texture and Feel of Your Project

-Yarn is made from many different fibers, each with its own benefits and drawbacks.
+Yarn is made from many different fibers, each with its benefits and drawbacks.
 Choosing the right fiber depends on the look and feel you're going for, as well as how the project will be used.

 • Wool: One of the most versatile fibers, wool is warm, stretchy, and great for winter garments.
 Wool yarn is ideal for items like scarves, hats, and sweaters that need to retain heat.